PolymerCo/TemplateVariableExtender/README.md

-# UnityKeywordProcessor
+# Unity Keyword Processor

-Unity Keyword Processor to be used in conjunction and to extend the functionality of Unity template files
+Unity Keyword Processor to be used in conjunction and to extend the functionality of Unity template files.
+This tool expands the available template variables in order to match the functionality offered by other editors.

 # Installation